yusukebe/url-shortener/README.md

-# Super Simple URL Shortener with Cloudflare Pages
+# Creating URL Shortener with Cloudflare Pages

 Let's create a super simple URL Shortener with Cloudflare Pages!
 By creating this application you will experience: